Siege of Odessa: Naval warfare

 In support of the land offensive, the Romanian Navy dispatched motor torpedo boats to the recently occupied port of Vylkove (Vâlcov in Romanian).
 During the night of 18 September, the motor torpedo boats NMS Viscolul and NMS Vijelia attacked a Soviet convoy south of Odessa, each boat launching her two torpedoes at the closest enemy destroyer.
 Three of the four torpedoes missed.
-The fourth torpedo struck and damaged the Soviet destroyer, but failed to detonate.
-It was one of the few actions the Romanian Navy undertook to support the siege, generally limiting itself to patrols of the submarine Delfinul.
+The fourth torpedo struck and damaged a Soviet destroyer, but failed to detonate.
+It was one of the few actions the Romanian Navy undertook to support the siege, which was generally limited to patrols by the submarine Delfinul.
 No Western source could be found to confirm this claim.

 On 20 August, Delfinul fought the only submarine vs submarine engagement of the siege.
 At 12:08 pm, the Soviet M-class submarine M-33 launched a torpedo at her, which missed.
 Delfinul swiftly counterattacked with her twin 13 mm machine gun, causing the Soviet submarine to submerge and retreat.

 During the October evacuation, Heinkel He 114 seaplanes of the Romanian Naval Aviation captured a Soviet armed merchantman.